 Michael HastilowNODA Ltd Secretary

-In those years he has appeared in more musicals than he cares to mention and a multitude of plays.
-He is the first to admit that given his singing voice (somewhere between the cracks of the keys...) his first love is drama and loves nothing better than to act.
+In those years he has appeared in many musicals and a multitude of plays.
+He is the first to admit that given his singing voice (somewhere between the cracks of the keys...) his first love is drama.

-His other love, somewhat masochistically, is the politics of amateur theatre and hence the role of Regional Councillor is such a great fit for him as he loves the 'cut and thrust' of committee discussion and decision making.
-Although Gordon has been interested in NODA since he joined his local society over forthy years since it is only seven years since he was elected as a regional rep (having twice lost out to other opposition).
-In 2012 in Cardiff at the national AGM he was honoured to receive the 'Presidents Cup' by then retiring president Fred Piggford.
-This inspired and motivated him to standing for election to the Regional Councillor position in 2013, a role he was proud to be elevated to.
-He continues to love the friendships he has made through visiting societies and will continue as long as he is able.
+His other love, somewhat masochistically, is the politics of amateur theatre and hence the role of Council was such a great fit for him as he loves the 'cut and thrust' of committee discussion and decision making.
+He was elected as a regional rep. in 2010 and, at the ‘national’ in Cardiff, he was honoured to receive the 'Presidents Cup' by retiring President Fred Piggford.
+Inspired, he stood for election to the Regional Councillor in 2013, and ascend to President in September 2021.